The 22-square-metre timber cabin was designed by A6A for the studio's co-founder Michel Hardoin as a small house that could be taken anywhere.

 "The very important thing is that it has to be self-sufficient to be efficient out of the grid and very open to nature with big sliding hidden windows."

-Its exterior was clad in Douglas pine boards that have been burnt to protect it against both insects and adverse weather conditions, while its deep black hue references the traditional pine cabins of the local woodsmen.
+Its exterior was clad in Douglas fir boards that have been burnt to protect it against both insects and adverse weather conditions, while its deep black hue references the traditional cabins of the local woodsmen.

 A6A divided the cabin into three separate spaces.
 The central living area has a built-in kitchen with a small stove and sink, with the bathroom placed on one side.